KoteNahui/Kotes-awesome-scripts/README.md

 # Kotes-awesome-scripts
-Quality of life scripts for RudeLE
+Bunch of cool and probably useful scripts for rude.

+For script list and what they do check out [Wiki](https://github.com/KoteNahui/Kotes-awesome-scripts/wiki)